 2.1 Polycarbonate sheets are injection moulded to the appropriate size.
-Flashings are fabricated from aluminium/steel alloy or pressed galvanized steel, and powder coated.
+Flashings are fabricated from aluminium or galvanized steel, and powder coated.
 The reflecting material is laminated to aluminium.

 2.2 As part of the assessment and ongoing surveillance of product quality, the BBA has: